datopian/playbook/glossary/README.md

 ## Acronyms dictionary

 Here is a list of acronyms that the business commonly uses.
-Please feel free to suggest what other acronyms should be here and message us at office@ with suggestions.
+Please feel free to suggest what other acronyms should be here and message us at office@datopian.com with suggestions.

 * PM -- Project Manager
 * SL -- Scrum lead (aka SM)